HiIamJeff/project-bank-credit/streamlit_app/README.md

 ### Instruction
 To run this, please refer to the `cli_examples.sh`

-Please note that you would like to install `streamlit` or `geopandas` before running the Streamlit app or processing shape file yourself.
+Please note that you would like to install `streamlit` (version `1.23.1`) or `geopandas` (version `0.13.1`) before running the Streamlit app or processing shape file yourself.
 Please refer to their official guides to do that (`requirements.txt` doesn't cover these packages).